Music by Giuseppe Verdi

 A powerhouse cast and some of Verdi's most sumptuous music fuel this sweeping story that mixes political turmoil with poignant family drama.

-Baritone Quinn Kelsey stars as Simon Boccanegra, a leader coming into great power who must balance duty to his nation with his duties as a father after his long-lost daughter Amelia (soprano Ana María Martínez) reenters his life.
+Baritone Quinn Kelsey stars as Simon Boccanegra, a leader coming into great power who must balance duty to his nation with his duties as a father after his long-lost daughter Amelia (sopranos Ana María Martínez and Jennifer Rowley) reenters his life.
 Surrounded by poisonous rivals, can he be the man those who love him need him to be and survive the plots of those who hate him?

 Approximately 3 hours including one 20-minute intermission